LiteLDev/LegacyScriptEngine/docs/apis/EventAPI/Listen.md

 Sometimes, calling a specific API inside some event listeners will cause an infinite loop to collapse.
 Please avoid these situations.
 Example: If you use the `onConsoleCmd` event listener, and you call `mc.runcmd(Ex)`, it will trigger another `onConsoleCmd` event, which will lead to an infinite loop.

+## 📜 Listen Event List

+There is a list of the various events in sidebar that LLSE supports listening for.

+Tip: You can obtain relevant information about the game objects obtained by listening, such as the coordinates of the block, the name of the entity, and so on.
+At the same time, the member functions of these objects can also be called.

+> Notice!
+Some of the callback parameters passed in may sometimes be Null, which requires a good judgment check when writing code.